alexdrymonitis/LiveLily/README.md

 LiveLily does not produce any sound.
 It sends OSC messages to control other software and hardware.
 It can be combined with the LiveLily-Score, to display parts of the full score separately, that can be sight-read by instrumentalists.
 The possible setups that LiveLily supports are pure electronic, electroacoustic, or acoustic only.

 LiveLily is written entirely in [openFrameworks], using the ofxOsc addon.
-You will need to use the nightly builds to compile this because of [this issue], and as a neat-pick, because of [this].
+You will need to use the nightly builds to compile because of [this issue], and as a neat-pick, because of [this].

 The directories livelily/ (which is the main program) and livelily-score/ must be placed in the OF_ROOT/apps/myapps/ directory, so they can compile properly.